Also see: Music Box/Fonda: interior views

 More street views:

-1926 - A sanitized photo from Mott Studios.
-It's a photo in the Los Angeles Public Library collection.
+1926 - A sanitized photo from Mott Studios that's in the Los Angeles Public Library collection.
 Note the fluffy airbrushed clouds as well as the absence of signage and wires.
 This photo is also one of eight views of the theatre in the California State Library photo set #001384374.

-1926 - The undoctored photo that image above was based on.
+1926 - The un-doctored photo that image above was based on.
 It appeared in the January 1928 issue of Architect and Engineer.
 The issue is available on Internet Archive.
 Note we can see into the rooftop patio area -- and it appears that the pavilion right behind the facade hasn't been constructed yet.
+Note that Mr. DeHaven's name has been removed from the end of the marquee but is still on the roof sign.

 1926 - A November Mott Studios look at the entrance.
 The poster at the left announces their second production: "'Hollywood Music Box Revue' - Gala premiere opening Thanksgiving night - with Lupino Lane, featuring 'Pick Of the World Girls' chorus.
 Staged by Larry Caballos."
 This is one of eight views of the theatre in the California State Library photo set #001384374.
 The set also has another less interesting take without the car, the lyre, and the spectators.

-1928 - A photo of the Music Box when the Civic Repertory Theatre was mounting a show.
-We're looking east on Hollywood Blvd. in this view that appears in the Bruce Torrence Hollywood Photograph Collection.
+c.1930 - A photo of the Music Box when the Civic Repertory Theatre was mounting a show titled "The Hero."
+We're looking east on Hollywood Blvd. in this view that appears somewhere in the Bruce Torrence Historic Hollywood Photographs collection.
 It's also been seen on Photos of Los Angeles and on Martin Pal's Noirish Los Angeles post #28606.

 c.1930 - Thanks to Noirish Los Angeles contributor Tovangar2 for finding this view looking east.
 It's featured on Noirish post #42011.
 The photo appears in the Arcadia Publishing book "Historic Hotels of Los Angeles and Hollywood" by Linda McCann, Dace Taube, Claude Zachary and Curtis C. Roseman.
 There's a preview on Google Books.